highcharts-for-python/highcharts-maps/README.rst

-**Highcharts Maps for Python** provides support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ extension, which is designed to provide extensive time series data visualization capabilities optimized for asset (e.g. maps) price data visualization, with extensive technical indicators and robust interactivity.
+**Highcharts Maps for Python** provides support for the `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ extension, which is designed to provide extensive time series data visualization capabilities optimized for :iabbr:`GIS (Geographic Information System)` data visualization, with robust interactivity.
 For ease of use, it also includes the full functionality of **Highcharts for Python** as well.